awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectLabels.md

 The following data is returned in JSON format by the service\.

+ ** [LabelModelVersion](#API_DetectLabels_ResponseSyntax) **   <a name="rekognition-DetectLabels-response-LabelModelVersion"></a>
+Version number of the label detection model that was used to detect labels\.
+Type: String

  ** [Labels](#API_DetectLabels_ResponseSyntax) **   <a name="rekognition-DetectLabels-response-Labels"></a>
 An array of labels for the real\-world objects detected\.
 Type: Array of [Label](API_Label.md) objects

  ** [OrientationCorrection](#API_DetectLabels_ResponseSyntax) **   <a name="rekognition-DetectLabels-response-OrientationCorrection"></a>
- The orientation of the input image \(counter\-clockwise direction\)\.
-If your application displays the image, you can use this value to correct the orientation\.
-If Amazon Rekognition detects that the input image was rotated \(for example, by 90 degrees\), it first corrects the orientation before detecting the labels\.
-If the input image Exif metadata populates the orientation field, Amazon Rekognition does not perform orientation correction and the value of OrientationCorrection will be null\.
+The value of `OrientationCorrection` is always null\.
+If the input image is in \.jpeg format, it might contain exchangeable image file format \(Exif\) metadata that includes the image's orientation\.
+Amazon Rekognition uses this orientation information to perform image correction\.
+The bounding box coordinates are translated to represent object locations after the orientation information in the Exif metadata is used to correct the image orientation\.
+Images in \.png format don't contain Exif metadata\.
+Amazon Rekognition doesn’t perform image correction for images in \.png format and \.jpeg images without orientation information in the image Exif metadata\.
+The bounding box coordinates aren't translated and represent the object locations before the image is rotated\.
 Type: String
 Valid Values:` ROTATE_0 | ROTATE_90 | ROTATE_180 | ROTATE_270`